bukunmialuko/JournalApp/README.md

 ### Extra Features
-* Backup User and Medicine Data to their Google Drive - Not fully complete
+* Persisted data to firebase - Not fully complete
+* UI test - Not fully complete
+* JUnit test - Not fully complete
+* Integrated Circle CI - Not fully complete